Is your legacy infrastructure protected against unplanned downtime?

 Well, now that you have an idea about their popularity, it’s time to understand the key differences: Sun Solaris vs Linux

-Use Cases: As discussed above, Linux OS compared to Solaris.
-Thus, it is most often used in mobile phones and embedded devices.
+Use Cases: Linux is most often used in mobile phones and embedded devices.
 Solaris, on the other hand, is widely used in service management because it is very stable and has high administration performance.

 Administrative Capabilities: Linux has good administrative capabilities.
-But Solaris is not just good—it’s excellent.
+But Solaris is not excellent.
 Solaris systems are easy to install and administer.

 Development Languages: Linux’s main development language is C. In contrast, Solaris has been developed using C and C++.